-but with limitations.
-He promised to aid in reforming the English church, to remove inefficient men from its high places, to establish special ecclesiastical courts for the trial of church cases, and finally, to pay a yearly tax to Rome; but he refused to take any step which should make England politically subservient to the Pope.
-On the contrary, he emphatically declared that he was and would remain an independent sovereign, and that the English church must obey him in preference to any other power.
+166. The Pope and the Conqueror. - Gregory looked to William for help in this matter.
+The Conqueror was ready to give it, but with limitations.
+He pledged himself to aid in reforming the English Church.
+He undertook to remove inefficient men from its high places, and to establish special ecclesiastical courts (§ 201), for the trial of church cases.
+Finally he agreed to pay a yearly tax to Rome.
+But he refused to take any step which should make England politically subservient to the Pope.
+On the contrary, he emphatically declared that he was and would remain an independent sovereign, and that the English Church must obey him in preference to any other power.

 He furthermore laid down these three rules: 1.
 That neither the Pope, the Pope's representative, nor letters from the Pope should be received in England without his leave.
 2. That no meeting of church authorities should be called or should take any action without his leave.
-3. That no baron or servant of his should be expelled from the church without his leave.
+3. That no baron or servant of his should be expelled from the Church without his leave.

 Thus William alone of all the sovereigns of Europe successfully withstood the power of Rome.
-Henry IV. of Germany had attempted the same, but so completely was he defeated and humbled that he had been compelled to stand barefooted in the snow before the Pope's palace waiting for three successive days for permission to enter and beg forgiveness.
+Henry IV of Germany had attempted the same thing.
+But so completely was he defeated and humbled that he had been compelled to stand barefooted in the snow before the Pope's palace waiting three days for permission to enter and beg forgiveness.
 But William knew the independent temper of England, and that he could depend on it for support.

 167. William a Stern but Just Ruler; New Forest.-Considering his love of power and strength of will, the reign of William was conspicuous for its justice.
 He was harsh but generally fair.
-His most despotic act was the seizure and devastation of a tract of over 60,000 acres in Hampshire for a hunting-ground, which received the name of the New Forest.1 It has been said that William destroyed many churches and estates in order to form this forest, but these accounts appear to have been greatly exaggerated.
+His most despotic act was the seizure and devastation of a tract of over sixty thousand acres in Hampshire for a hunting-ground, which received the name of the New Forest.
+It has been said that William destroyed many churches and estates in order to form this forest, but these accounts appear to have been greatly exaggerated.

 The real grievance was not so much the appropriation of the land, which was sterile and of little value, but it was the enactment of the savage Forest Laws.
 These made the life of a stag of more value than that of a man, and decreed that any one found hunting the royal deer should have both eyes torn out.

-168. The Great Survey. - Not quite twenty years after his coronation, William ordered a survey and valuation to be made of the whole realm outside of London, with the exception of certain border counties on the north.
-These appear to have been omitted either because they were sparsely populated by a mixed race, or for the reason that since his campaign in the north little was left to record there but heaps of ruins and ridges of grass-grown graves.
+168. The Great Survey (1085). - Not quite twenty years after his coronation William ordered a survey and valuation to be made of the whole realm outside of London, with the exception of certain border counties on the north.

+These appear to have been omitted, either because they were sparsely populated by a mixed race, or for the reason that since his campaign in the north (§ 156) little was left to record there but heaps of ruins and ridges of grass-grown graves.

-169. The Domesday Book. - The returns of that survey are known as Domesday or Doomsday Book, a name given, it is said, by the English, because, like the Day of Doom, it spared no one.
+169. The Domesday Book (1086). - The returns of that survey (1086) are known as Domesday or Doomsday Book, a name given, it is said, by the English, because, like the Day of Doom, it spared no one.